No one can pinpoint the historical origins of Springerle, the licorice-flavored cookie impressed with detailed pictures, popular around Christmas.

 1800s through Modern Era Motifs

 Meanwhile, Springerle was baked year-round for every feast.
 Accordingly, molds were carved to show all kinds of events.
-The late Baroque, known as Rococo (ca. 1715-1789), was a time where a lot of decoration on every surface seemed to occur (see this picture of a maid here).
+The late Baroque, known as Rococo (ca. 1715-1789), was a time where a lot of decoration on every surface seemed to occur.
 More intricate molds were created, with rounded corners and graceful lines.
 The molds became smaller and daintier.
 Lovebirds, garlands of flowers and cupids also stem from this era.

 Around 1849, new technology was used as inspiration.
 Steam engines, ships, and hot air balloons were popular motifs.
 But soon after, the handwork production of the cookies started to lag behind industrially produced sweets and chocolate products.
 It wasn't until the 1970s and the first plastic molds that Springerle made a comeback.
 Many of these molds are perfectly formed reproductions of the old, pear wood models.
 (Linus Feller "Änismodel, Geschichte - Brauchtum - Symbolik" Paradies Verlag)